garyKeorkunian/squants-generic/shared/src/main/tut/README.md

 // Of course, the argument must match the type

-// This code is not backward compitable, because it assumed parsing a Double val s1 = Dimensionless("10.22")
+// This code is not backward compatible, because 1.x assumes parsing a Double val s1 = Dimensionless("10.22")

 // In 2.x string parsers must know what type of numeric they are attempting to parse